|Quick links to related pages: AWARDS

 Bootle Award Research 2003 to 2010

 Kidney Health Australia established the Bootle Award Medical Research Grant, using a $1 million dollar bequest from Estate of Miss Elizabeth Bootle dedicated to research in nephrology.
 Our Medical and Scientific Advisory Committee recommended the Bootle Bequest be used for developing and securing the academic career of Australian scientists or medical graduates in nephrology.
 Institutions matched funds awarded effectively doubling these funds.
-The wise management by Kidney Health Australia of this generous bequest injected over $5,000,000 into kidney research!
-Read more on Bootle research>
+Wise management by Kidney Health Australia of this generous bequest injected over $5,000,000 into kidney research!
+Read about Bootle Award Research funded>

 Bequests and Wills